Chinatowns in Latin America and the Caribbean: Panama

 The main Panamanian Chinatown is located in Panama City and is called the Barrio Chino, located in the neighborhood of San Felipe in the City of Panama.
 It consists of four Portals, beginning in Carlos A. Mendoza Street, covering Veraguas Street and part of the Eloy Alfaro and B Avenue.
-Most of the traditional Chinese shops are located in Carlos A. Mendoza Street, where you can find all kind of shops, which range from food, articles for parties and events, Chinese curiosities and a traditional Chinese food restaurants.

-There is also a part in Panama City named El Dorado with a mall that has the same name, full of Chinese and other Asiatic stores, restaurants and beauty shops.
+Most of the traditional Chinese shops are located in Carlos A. Mendoza Street, where you can find all kinds of shops, which range from food, articles for parties and events, Chinese curiosities and traditional Chinese food restaurants.
+There is also a part of Panama City named El Dorado with a mall that has the same name.
+It's full of Chinese and other Asiatic stores, restaurants and beauty shops.
 In the surrounding streets you can find Chinese casinos, churches and even a bank.

-In Panama City the major Chinese New Year celebration is at "El Barrio Chino” in San Felipe but every Chinese community in others provinces has their own place for this celebration.
+In Panama City the major Chinese New Year celebration is at "El Barrio Chino” in San Felipe but every Chinese community in other provinces has their own celebration.